evifere/ui-brixploder/README.md

 ###Introduction

-ui-brixploder project is a brick breaker game
+ui-brixploder project is a brick breaker game - Online Demo here http://evifere.lescigales.org/ui-brixploder/

 it is a full jQuery UI widget project.